 Like in the previous variant, the first thing that attracted me is the vibrant display.
 450Nits in a budget-end phone is very rare, and it’s indeed an asset.
 Design-wise, the phone does give a good impression of a premium one, and from both hardware and software wise, this particular variant holds up pretty good.
 I love the way the Taiwanese company keeping the headphone jack on their phones, which I also observed in their flagship Zenfone 5z.

 One thing that bothered me in this variant is the micro-USB.
 It’s evident that the phone boasts 5,000mAh battery, but this particular variant is dubbed as a premium budget-end one as it killed the Zenfone 5 launch.
 So, I thought the company would use the Type-C port instead.
 Again, it doesn’t make much difference as the phone supports fast charging and comes with an 18W charger, but in my tests, it’s quite not that fast.

 During my usage, charging the phone [fully] takes almost 3 hours, but it does last long – really long.
 I’ve noticed the SOT of 6.30 – 7 hours which is massive for a budget-end phone with that bright display.

-As the battery is huge, I haven't charged the device twice on the same day.
-There are other smartphones with massive batteries but do require charging it twice in the same day and it's mainly of not properly optimizing the software.
+As the battery is huge, I haven’t charged the device twice on the same day.
+There are other smartphones with massive batteries but do require charging it twice on the same day and it’s mainly of not properly optimizing the software.
 Thanks to the pure stock Android, the Max Pro M1 6GB is perfectly optimized that adds up to the long battery life.
-There's no bloatware at all, and just some needful apps like calculator, dialer, and contacts are pre-installed.
+There’s no bloatware at all, and just some needful apps like calculator, dialer, and contacts are pre-installed.